Buying and Selling FAQs in North Carolina

 I can't find a certification label with my imported vehicle.
 How do I know whether it complies with National Highway Traffic Safety Administration (NHTSA) standards?

 Directly contact the vehicle's manufacturer.
-If you need assistance gathering contact information, call the NHTSA's Office of Vehicle Safety Compliance at (202) 366-5291.
+If you need assistance gathering contact information, look in your vehicle's owner manual or call the NHTSA's Office of Vehicle Safety Compliance at (202) 366-5291.
+It is also a good idea to read through the NHTSA's website, as importing a vehicle requires certain paperwork and you must also follow certain laws.

 Can I import a car that's over 25 years old?